polink/seattle-javascript-401n12/class-04/lab/LAB.md

 ## Testing
 * Test your units (assuming you break down the challenges into small, focused functions.
-* Create a target file to use as comparison, so that you have something to assert your work against.

 ### Assignemnt Submission Instructions
 Refer to the [lab-instructions.md](../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations